Outlecture

 Requirements for this Course:

-• Basic Knowledge of Servlet, JSP, and HTML is helpful
+• Basic Knowledge of HTML is helpful

 • Knowledge of SQL and databases is helpful